nocodejim/quickbuild-mcp/docs/STEP-BY-STEP-MANUAL-INSTRUCTIONS.md

 ### "QuickBuild won't start"
 - **Solution**: Check if QuickBuild files are properly copied
 - **Check**: `docker exec qb-server ls -la /opt/quickbuild/bin/`

+### "Java Service Wrapper License Error"
+- **Problem**: QuickBuild uses Java Service Wrapper which requires a license
+- **Solution**: The container is configured to bypass the wrapper and start QuickBuild directly with Java
+- **Check**: Look for "Starting QuickBuild directly with Java" in the logs
+- **Alternative**: If still using wrapper, rebuild the container with the updated entrypoint script

 ### "Web interface not loading"
 - **Solution**: Check if server is actually listening